PalisadoesFoundation/talawa-api/INSTALLATION.md

 npm run setup
 ```

-It can be done manually as well and here's how to do it. - [The .env Configuration File](#the-env-configuration-file)
+All the options in "setup" can be done manually as well and here's how to do it. - [The .env Configuration File](#the-env-configuration-file)

 Now use the following command to run docker containers -